 c) Competition Analysis

 High competition is one of the biggest challenges of the restaurant industry.
 However, the competition can also have a positive impact on your restaurant business, as it would bring in the customers.
-Also, if you do not have any competitor in an area, it may mean that none of your competitors was able to survive the market there so you should take a second look at the location before finalizing it for your restaurant.
+Also, if you do not have any competitor in an area, it may mean that none of your competitors were able to survive the market there so you should take a second look at the location before finalizing it for your restaurant.
 Still, while opening a new restaurant, you should analyze the competition in the area in terms of both the present competitors and the prospective ones.
-You should identify and include the list of the restaurants with similar concepts as yours in your Restaurant Business Plan.
+You should identify and include the list of restaurants with similar concepts as yours in your Restaurant Business Plan.
 After you have already identified your competitors, you need to conduct your research in the following areas:

 - The market segment your competitors serve.